What is LUNA? Crypto token soars past Dogecoin and Shiba Inu

 What is Luna?

-The Luna coin, or LUNA, was created by Terraform Labs, a cryptocurrency company founded in 2018 by South Korean entrepreneurs Do Kwon and Daniel Shin.
+Luna coin, or LUNA, was created by Terraform Labs, a cryptocurrency company founded in 2018 by South Korean entrepreneurs Do Kwon and Daniel Shin.

 What makes Terraform special?

 This year, the concept of decentralized finance—or DeFi—exploded on the scene.
-Such a system would rely wholly on a vast network of blockchain technology, and Ethereum—which has its own token as well—is currently the leading blockchain platform.
+Such a system would rely wholly on a vast network of blockchain technology, and Ethereum—which has its own token, ETH—is currently the leading blockchain platform.
 But other companies have emerged to challenge Ethereum’s dominance, such as Solana and Avalanche, both of which engineered their own blockchains and claim to have faster processing and fewer energy costs than Ethereum.
 Industry analysts call these competitors “Ethereum killers,” which are attacking problems Ethereum has yet to solve, such as transitioning to proof-of-stake protocols over proof-of-work for crypto mining.

 Luna parent Terraform is another such killer, with its own blockchain network designed to temper the infamous volatility of cryptocurrency assets.
-Terraform uses algorithms to generate stablecoins, or cryptocurrencies whose values are stabilized by pegging them to external assets such as fiat currency or gold.
+Terraform uses algorithms to generate stablecoins, or cryptocurrencies whose values are stabilized by pegging them to external assets, such as fiat currency or gold.

 Why the rise?

-As crypto advocates have sought to introduce DeFi into the mainstream, they’ve increasingly flocked to Ethereum alternatives—Solana’s token is currently the fifth biggest crypto coin by market cap, and Avalanche’s is twelfth after a nearly 500% surge since August.
+As crypto advocates have sought to push DeFi into the mainstream, they’ve increasingly flocked to Ethereum alternatives—Solana’s token is currently the fifth biggest crypto coin by market cap, and Avalanche’s is twelfth after a nearly 500% surge since August.
 It now seems to be Luna’s turn, as the token has nearly doubled in value over the past two weeks.
-It’s up 36.5% over the last seven days, rocketing it above cult meme-tokens Dogecoin and Shiba Inu.
+It’s up 36.5% over the last seven days, rocketing above cult meme-tokens Dogecoin and Shiba Inu.

 Any controversy?